 Nancy partnered with Jenny Camper to form Lesic & Camper in 2002.
 Over the years, she has worked with civic and business leaders to oversee communications for substantial community efforts, primarily based in Ohio and the Midwest.

-A former journalist and press secretary, Nancy is driven by a deep-rooted work ethic that constantly results in thorough, creative and swiftly-produced work for a diverse array of clients.
+A former journalist and press secretary, Nancy is driven by a deep-rooted work ethic that constantly results in thorough, creative and swiftly produced work for a diverse array of clients.
 Trust and performance have helped her build a vast and constantly growing network of relationships among public officials, business leaders and the media.

 She has also represented the Greater Cleveland Partnership on a wide variety of issues such as education reform, Medicaid expansion, NASA, tax policy and much more.

 From 1994 to 2000, Nancy served as press secretary to Cleveland Mayor Michael White.
 She directed communications for the nationally heralded campaign to bring NFL football back to Cleveland.
 A member of the Leadership Cleveland Class of 2000, Nancy holds a bachelor’s degree from Cleveland State University, where she studied political science and economics.
 She began her career as a journalist for the Lake County News-Herald.
 She splits her time between Cleveland and Akron.